 Signature move - back heels, chipped goals

 Ultra confident Had a bit of everything- great footwork, confident enough to try outrageous moments of skill.
 Scored great goals, especially chips, fiery character so wasn’t scared to get stuck in and was a great leader for the club What we loved is that he stayed with Roma.
-Some say he lacked a bit of pace Not my words - 1998, Totti became the official team captain, and the youngest Serie A club captain ever at the age of 22, inheriting the armband from Aldair
+Some say he lacked a bit of pace In 1998, aged only 22, Totti became Roma's captain, taking over the armband from Aldair and becoming the youngest Serie A club captain.

 Clubs: Sampdoria, Lazio